LearningWithMerritt/HTML-CSS-JS-Notes/3-JS-JavaScript/JS.md

 ## `Function Calling`
 `Function Calling` is the act of instructing a function to execute.
-* This involves using the function's name folled by parenthesis `()`, which may or may not contain values called arguements depending on the definition.
+* This involves using the function's name followed by parenthesis `()`, which may or may not contain values called arguements depending on the definition.

 ```js
 hello(); // calling the hello function